uofo/reverse-archaeology-content/_artifacts/2016-09-02--every-saturday-we-would-roller-skate-to-the-movies.md

 [Read an article on the history of theaters in East Orange and the reoponing of the Hollywood Theater in 2005](http://query.nytimes.com/gst/fullpage.html?res=9E06E0D71F31F93BA25751C1A9639C8B63)

-Hollywood Theater add??  - Image/PDF?
+Hollywood Theater ad??  - Image/PDF?